IDMNYU/audiolab/docs/multichannel.md

 The MOTU 16A provides 16 channels of audio I/O into your computer.
 The 828mk3 acts as an expander, adding another 8 channels.

-16A Outputs:
+*16A Outputs:*
 * Channels 1-8 are the full range speakers in the room.
    * The high speakers are channels 1,3,5,7.
    * The low speakers are channels 2,4,6,8.
 * Channel 17 is the subwoofer, via an ADAT link to Main Out L on the 828mk3.

-16A Inputs:
+*16A Inputs:*
 * Channels 17-18 are linked via ADAT to the Mic/Instr inputs 1 and 2 on the front panel of the 828mk3.
 The Mic/Instr Jacks on the front of the 828mk3 allow you to connect mic or line-level audio sources in the room; they appear as inputs 17-18 on the 16A.

 To use the 16A, you need to make sure your audio software has it selected as an audio interface.
-In Max/MSP, your Audio Status window should look like this:
+In Max/MSP, your Audio Status window should look something like this:

 <img src = "./img/audiolab_maxstatus.png" width="50%" title="Max Audio Status" alt="Max Audio Status">